FAQ for Journalists

 • A minimum of one completed professional internship

-• For college graduates, preference will be given to those who were editor-in-chief or managing editor of their college newspaper and who completed a minimum of one professional internship
+• For recent college graduates, preference will be given to those who held a leadership position at their college newspaper and who completed a minimum of one professional internship

-• A minimum of five (5) published clips that can show range and depth of work
+• A minimum of five (5) professionally published clips that can show range and depth of work

 • An in-depth writing sample